Itera/firebase-workshop/__tasks__/part3/README.md

 ## Task 3: Host the application on the cloud ☁️
 With our app fairly secure we can start thinking about deploying it to the world wide web so that we can game with our remote friends 👭 👬 Firebase hosting is perfect for this.
 Remember you can read the [official docs](https://firebase.google.com/docs/hosting) for more information on how Firebase Hosting works.

 1. First we want to initate Firebase on the project.
 We need to have the Firebase CLI installed first.
 We can install it with NPM by using the following command in a terminal `npm install -g firebase-tools`.
+You might need to run this command with `sudo` since this command installs firebase tools globally on your computer.
 2. Login to your firebase account with `firebase login` so that Firebase CLI can retreive information from your project.
 3. Now we can initiate our project.
 Navigate to the root folder of the git repository and use the command `firebase init hosting`.
 - Select "use an existing project" and choose the project you made for this course.